ThinkConsortiumOnBlockchain/Proof-WhitePaper/readme.md

 Organizations consists of a search of other identities and the current organizations a user has joined by permission of a particular organization.

-The multi-blockchain explorer consists of a record of public blockchains that the Proof has a node on, or if the blockchain is a private one, where or not a user has access to view along with the required conditions for access.
+The multi-blockchain explorer consists of a record of public blockchains that Proof has a node on, or if the blockchain is a private one, where or not a user has access to view along with the required conditions for access.
 The explorer also allows the user to navigate through different transactions and view the state of smart contracts a user is tracking.

 Settings contains the visibility options for a user, allowing them to create and trade assets anonymously or semi-anonymously.
 It lists transactions user is participating in, their name, email and other personal details.